LassoSoft/LassoGuide/lasso_guide_source/operations/network-requests.rst

 include_url
 ===========

-The `include_url` method is a wrapper around the curl type for requesting data via HTTP.
+The `include_url` method is a wrapper around the :type:`curl` type for requesting data via HTTP.
 We strongly recommend using this method for your HTTP request needs if possible.

 .. method:: include_url(\
       url::string, \